-A public notice was published in newspapers across the PSA, informing residents of the availability of the Area Plan for review and comment on the EICAP website.
+A public notice was published in newspapers across the PSA, informing residents of the availability of the Area Plan for review on the EICAP website.
+Newspapers were available both in print and online.
+The Area VI Director's email address and direct line were posted with the plan, to allow individuals the opportunity to provide comment.